kiyoon/version-pioneer/README.md

 > ```
 >
 > Your package could be installed with `pip install -e '.[dev]'` for development.
->
-> Or simply copy-paste the [`src/version_pioneer/version_pioneer_core.py`](src/version_pioneer/version_pioneer_core.py) script to your project to remove the dependency
-> completely.
-This can be done with `version-pioneer install` or `version-pioneer print-script` CLI command.

-### Usage (script vendored)
+### Usage with vendoring the script

-If you don't want to add a dev dependency, you can simply vendor the script in your project.
+If you don't want to add a dev dependency, you can simply vendor the "versionscript" in your project.

 Copy-paste the entire `src/version_pioneer/version_pioneer_core.py` to your project, use it as is or customise it to your needs.

-If you choose to modify the scripy, remember one rule: the `_version.py` file must contain `get_version_dict()` function that returns a dictionary with a "version" key. (more precisely, the `VersionDict` type in the script.)
+If you choose to modify the script, remember one rule: the `_version.py` file must contain `get_version_dict()` function that returns a dictionary with a "version" key. (more precisely, the `VersionDict` type in the script.)

 ```python
 # Valid _version.py